The Best Hiking in Bryce Canyon – in one day

-Bryce Canyon makes for a great weekend escape.
+The Bryce Canyon makes for a great weekend escape.
 Fresh air, beautiful scenery and being in nature does a world of good for the soul.
-I recommend staying as close to the park as possible and even treating yourself with a cabin with a spa pool to relax at night.
+I recommend staying in a resort and treating yourself with a spa pool to relax at night.

-- There are lots of fantastic Airbnbs near Bryce Canyon.
-There are many beautiful places to stay near the park and this allows you to spend most of your time experiencing the park instead of driving to the park.
+- There are lots of fantastic Airbnbs near Bryce There are many beautiful places to stay and this allows you to spend most of your time experiencing Sedona.

 - I stayed at the Best Western Plus.
-This is one of the best Bryce Canyon Hotels and it has amazing amenities and is close to everything.
+This is one of the best Grand Canyon Hotels and it has amazing amenities and is close to everything.
 Plus its reasonably priced.

 If you are taking a road trip remember to reserve a car in advance using Discover Cars .